Kuhl Travrse Pullover - Women's Review

 Value is high for this pullover.
 It moves well, protects decently from the elements, and breathes easily — all for a very approachable price.
 If you need a good all-around layer for the long haul, this is a safe and easy bet.

 The Travrse Pullover is a great layer for a lot of situations.
-It's thick enough to create an effective barrier to the elements, especially if you'll be keeping on the move.
+It's thick enough to create an effective barrier to the elements, especially if you will be on the move.
 Breathability is very good and aided by a long front zip and permeable jersey panels in the armpits.
 The features are nominal, useful, and compatible with a harness, backpack straps, and smaller helmets.
 Layering either under or over the top is easy and comfortable.
 All in all, this is a great piece for a lot of uses, and it won't drain your bank account in the process.

-— Penney Garrett
+— Mary Witlacil and Penney Garrett